-Autocracy, Bombastic head of state: Will affect the likelihood of certain events.
+Bombastic head of state: Will affect the likelihood of certain events, like foreign policy gaffes by the national leader.

 Surprise attack: The nation has a penchant for starting wars with a surprise attack on the enemy fleet.
 There will be an 80% chance of a surprise attack on the enemy fleet at the start of a war.